aliciawarddev/CSS-Drawings/backlog.md

 - Tetris text: remove borders, use same settngs as tetris
 - Soft serve: create dollop shape, add shadow to dollop shape, fix bottom shadow on the cone, add hashtags, fix cone shadow colors (enough contrastfghdfh)
 - Add IDs to all sections, and match it to the id in the preview img href
-- Cactus
-    - remove pixel gap: cactus-middle-bottom-highlight
+- Cactus: remove pixel gaps
+    - cactus-middle-bottom-highlight
+    - cactus right and left top to arm connection

 ## New Section - Template
 - border box